Thoughts on SpatialChat's First Anniversary.

 A year ago, on April 20th, 2020 we officially launched SpatialChat on ProductHunt.
 We got #3 Product of the Day ranking, as well as received Golden Kitty award 2020 in "Community and Social" section.

-SpatialChat's story goes back to December 2018, when Roman (my tech partner) wrote the first code together with Andrew and Vlad and working prototype and we enjoyed our Christmas party 2018.
+SpatialChat's story goes back to December 2018, when we wrote the first code together with co-founders and working prototype and we enjoyed our Christmas party 2018.

 How did we get to thinking about the overall idea of SpatialChat?
 This part of the story goes back several more years - to around 2016-2017.
-Life spread me & my friends (Vladimir, Andrei and Roman, now co-founders) across the world.
+Life spread me & my friends across the world.
 We missed IRL communication, and we tried Zoom, Skype and all of them other tools, that were initially designed for a 1-1 or 1-many type of communication.
 These never gave us a feeling of being close.
 So as serial startupers, we pursued the idea to find a way to disrupt real-time communication and social interaction.

 We created a Slack channel "#spatial-party" and invited all our coworkers to meet there.
 Our emotions couldn't be described - everyone had a good time and moving circles with vicinity created a feeling of being close to each other.